micahwierenga/command-line-lab/readme.md

 Add your `my-favorite-things` directory to your own fork of this repo and push it to your fork!
 Like so:

 - Click 'Fork' on this github page.
 You will be redirected to your fork
-- Clone the repo to your local machine by copying the url to the repo, and..
+- Clone the repo to your local machine by copying the url to the repo, and
 - enter `git clone https://github.com/YourUser/THE-REPO-NAME.git` (only with the real repo name and username)
 - Make your changes
 - `git add -A`
 - `git commit -m "some commit message"`
 - `git push origin master`

-You can open up your "my-favorite-things" directory in Sublime/Atom, to track your progress.
+You can open up your "my-favorite-things" directory in Sublime, to track your progress.
 You can also use `tree`.

 Here's a look at what your files/folders should look like after each big step in the exercise: